 During a recent outing I heard lots of operators complain about band conditions and having trouble making contacts.
 I ended that day with well over 100 QSOs, so I'm offering some tips to help out new activators.

-1. Go QRO.
+2. Go QRO.
 Poor band conditions are the wrong time to try QRP.
 If you have a 7300 in the shack, take it with you instead of the 705.
-If your only rig is QRP, stick to more effecient modes like CW or FT8.
+If your only rig is QRP, try more effecient modes like CW or FT8.

-2. Use effecient antennas.
-End-fed antenna transformers have up to 3dB of loss cutting signals in half.
-Try a resonant quarter-wave vertical or half-wave dipole instead.
+3. Use effecient antennas.
+End-fed antenna transformers can have up to 3dB of loss cutting signals in half.
+Try a full-size resonant quarter-wave vertical or half-wave inverted-V dipole instead.

 73 and good luck